NFA, Constructive Possession, and How to Stay Out of Jail

 Barricade stops are vicious toothed creatures that are designed to jam into wooden barricades for additional support.
 You probably wouldn’t want to wrap your fingers around one of these.
 But even if you did, its not considered a VFG, so it does not convert your pistol into an AOW.

 We know this is confusing and doesn’t quite follow sound logic.
 We are not arguing with this week’s opinion (which excludes AFGs, hand stops, finger stops, and barricade stops from the Title II features list), but you should be aware that opinions can and do change.
 Most of the time, opinions change because of gun owner behavior…so be responsible.
-Thankfully, if the ATF reverses its opinion on AFGs, hand stops, finger stops, and/or barricade stops, they are easy enough to remove and cheap enough that it probably won’t get your panties in too much of a wad.
+Thankfully, if the ATF reverses its opinion on AFGs, hand stops, finger stops, and/or barricade stops, they are easy enough to remove and cheap enough that it probably won’t ruin your life.

 NFA: How to Stay Legal